secretstartups/handbook/content/handbook/sales/training/sales-enablement-sessions/_index.md

 **4-6 weeks before the start of a new quarter**

-- Solicit input from sales leaders, Product Marketing, Channel, Alliances, Competitive Intelligence, Analyst Relations, and others (e.g. Sales Ops) on sales enablement topics for the next quarter
+- Solicit input from sales leaders, Product Marketing, Partner Ecosystem, Competitive Intelligence, Analyst Relations, and others (e.g. Sales Ops) on sales enablement topics for the next quarter

 **2-4 weeks before the start of a new quarter**

 - Alignment call to finalize topics & tentative schedule with:
   - Sr. Program Manager, Onboarding & Continuous Education (John Blevins)
   - Director, Sales & Customer Enablement

 - After alignment call, John Blevins to open issues for each enablement session with
   - Documentation of preliminary learning objectives, title, expected outcomes, etc.
   - Tentative dates listed as "TENTATIVE - ZZZ"